Code Enforcement Division

-The Code Enforcement Department works to ensure a safe and healthy environment that is consistent with community and City Codes, while striving for voluntary compliance and public awareness.
+The Code Enforcement Division works to ensure a safe and healthy environment that is consistent with community and City Codes, while striving for voluntary compliance and public awareness.

 - Interpreting and enforcing all City ordinances and policies

 - Researching and determining severity of violations